kartonfarkas/api_docs/source/suite/emails/email_copy.rst

      - Comments
    * - name
      - string
      - Name of the new email campaign.
-If not defined, a unique name will be automatically generated.
-     -
+     - If a new name is not specified, a unique name will be automatically generated.

 Result Example
 --------------